-- (a) The council determines: - the statement of licensing policy; - o membership of the Licensing Acts Committee; - the extent to which functions, other than functions under the 2003 Act, are delegated to the Licensing Acts Committee. - (b) The Licensing Acts Committee will undertake all functions of the authority that are not the responsibility of the council, as follows: - - making recommendations to the council on the joint statement of licensing policy; - reviewing the statement of licensing policy within three-year intervals, keeping the policy under review at other times and undertaking appropriate consultations: - o arranging for training of councillors and officers to enable the authority to discharge its duties under the 2003 Act: - agreeing which body is competent to advise the authority in respect of matters relating to the protection of children from harm; - deciding the extent to which the authority will recommend the classification of films; - monitoring the impact of licensing on regulated entertainment in general and live music and dancing in particular; - establishing and agreeing enforcement protocols (with the Police etc.); - reporting to the planning authority on the situation concerning licensed premises including the general impact of alcohol related crime and disorder: - considering current licences or applications for licences where a valid representation has been made and not withdrawn; - receiving reports on the needs of the local tourist economy and the cultural strategy for the area; - o receiving reports on the employment situation in the area; - considering measures to promote the music, dancing and theatre for the wider cultural benefit. - (c) Licensing Acts Sub-Committees/Panels will operate under authority delegated by the Licensing Acts Committee and determine matters as set out in Policy GN 11.
-The Licensing Sub-Committee will also receive reports on matters determined by licensing officers with delegated authority.
+- (a) The council determines: - the statement of licensing policy; - membership of the Licensing Acts Committee; - the extent to which functions, other than functions under the 2003.
+Act, are delegated to the Licensing Acts Committee. - (b) The Licensing Acts Committee will undertake all functions of the authority that are not the responsibility of the council, as follows: - making recommendations to the council on the joint statement of licensing policy; - reviewing the statement of licensing policy within three-year intervals, keeping the policy under review at other times and undertaking appropriate consultations: - arranging for training of councillors and officers to enable the authority to discharge its duties under the 2003 Act; - agreeing which body is competent to advise the authority in respect of matters relating to the protection of children from harm; - deciding the extent to which the authority will recommend the classification of films; - o monitoring the impact of licensing on regulated entertainment in general and live music and dancing in particular; - establishing and agreeing enforcement protocols (with the Police etc.): - o reporting to the planning authority on the situation concerning licensed premises including the general impact of alcohol related crime and disorder: - considering current licences or applications for licences where a valid representation has been made and not withdrawn; - receiving reports on the needs of the local tourist economy and the cultural strategy for the area; - o receiving reports on the employment situation in the area; - considering measures to promote the music, dancing and theatre for the wider cultural benefit.

+- (c) Licensing Acts Sub-Committees/Panels will operate under authority delegated by the Licensing Acts Committee and determine matters as set out in Policy GN 11.
+The Licensing Sub-Committee will also receive reports on matters determined by licensing officers with delegated authority. - (d) Licensing officers will operate under delegated authority and determine matters as set out in Policy GN 12.